If you are moving goods to or from the UK then you will need to classify your goods using the UK Trade Tariff.

 The SAD is used to declare goods that are moved from one part of the EU to another.
 This form can be completed manually or electronically although manual submissions may well take longer to process.
 You can register for electronic declarations via the government Gateway website.

 You should also enter the customs procedure code that applies to you in box 37 of the SAD.
 These two entries will determine how your goods will be treated by customs officials in the country of importation.
-Read about the SAD on the HMRC website.

 Where to find the Tariff

 The UK Trade Tariff is available online for most of the information you’ll need to import or export and there are helpful tools for managing your Tariff information.

 Find commodity codes and other measures applying to imports and exports by accessing the online UK Trade Tariff tool

 The Tariff Classification Service